RichardH64/ece3504-fl24-proj01-RichardH64/README.md

 Each instruction is turned into it's MIPS equivalent.
 Once all the instructions are decoded, the program the creates a *.s file with assembly instructions.</p>

+<h2>Specifications</h2>

+-  Decode core instructions excluding: j, jal, jr
+-  Uses registers $t0 to $t9 and $s0 to $s7 for temporary and saved respectively

 <h2>Running Program on Windows</h2>

 The program is a command line app, so the program requires the files to be place in command.